mauratee/coding_resources/coding_resources.md

 To bootcamp or not to bootcamp, that is the question lol.

 I did and am a great success story, I guess.
 I don't know if I would recommend the particular bootcamp I went to, Hackbright, however.
+There are so many bootcamps out there!
+The list below is a short list of bootcamps I have a direct connection to: either I went there or someone I currently work with at my current job went there.

 Some potential questions to ask yourself about bootcamps:
 - Do you know anyone who has done this bootcamp and gotten a job after?